knemay/rf433/README.md

         time.sleep(0.5)

 Named arguments:
-- baud_rate: Default is 2400.
-Less than that proved to be unreliable in most devices.
+- baud_rate: Default is 400.
+More than that proved to be unreliable in most devices.
 - parity: Default is 0.
 Options: `None | 0 | 1`

 Example: `recv = RX(23, baud_rate=3200, parity=None)`